20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 As detailed in [File structure](#file-structure), the strategies above reside in `Strategies.hs`.
 For more information about how to supply strategies and/or how to make changes, please refer to the section [Supplying Strategies](#supplying-strategies).

-## Running strategies
+## Running the analytics

-There are two main ways to run strategies.
+As already stressed in [Evaluating strategies](#evaluating-strategies), there are two main ways to run strategies.
 In the [Normal execution](#normal-execution) mode, one just needs to give the command `stack run`.
-This command will execute a pre-defined battery of strategies using the parameters defined in `Parameters.hs`.
+This command will execute a pre-defined battery of strategies using the parameters predefined in the source code.
 These parameters can be varied as one pleses.
 Once this is done and the edits are saved, `stack run` will automatically recompile the code and run the simulation with the new parameter set.

 In the [Interactive execution](#interactive-execution) mode, the users accesses the repl via the command `stack ghci`.
 Here one can run single functions by just calling them with the relevant parameters, as in: